The smallest singular value of a shifted $d$-regular random square matrix: Almost constant vectors

 We introduce the following functions $h_i$, $0\leq i\leq r+1$,

 where $\alpha_d=\log 4d/\log p -2$ (note $2\log \log d/\log d\leq \alpha_d \leq 4\log \log d/\log d$ for large $d$).
 We also denote

 In this section we prove two following theorems.
-The first one treats almost constant sloping vectors, the second one treats almost constant sleep vectors (in fact, a slightly larger class).
+The first one treats almost constant gradual vectors, the second one treats almost constant sleep vectors (in fact, a slightly larger class).